ramigs/ramigs/README.md

 ---

-## Hi, I'm Rami 👋 💻

-I'm a software engineer with 10+ years experience, currently focusing on JavaScript, Docker, and DevOps.
+I'm a software developer with 10+ years experience, currently focusing on JavaScript, Docker, and DevOps.

 I'm also a technical writer.
 Check out some of my latest articles: